-The prepaid carrier is a mobile virtual network operator (MVNO) that offers big savings compared to the Big 4 networks.
+The prepaid carrier is a mobile virtual network operator (MVNO) that offers big savings compared to Verizon, AT&T and T-Mobile.

-Most smaller cell phone carriers partner with only one of the Big 4 networks and those that work with all of them typically don’t let you choose the network that you want to use.
+Most smaller cell phone carriers partner with only one of the major networks, and those that work with all of them typically don’t let you choose the network that you want to use.

 - GSMA = AT&T

 - GSMT = T-Mobile